All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded AOD-9604 typically costs between $150 and $350 per month through licensed compounding pharmacies.
 This puts it in the lower price range for peptide therapies, making it one of the more accessible options.
 Prices vary by pharmacy, concentration, and whether the peptide is bundled with other compounds in a combination vial.

-Insurance does not cover AOD-9604 since it is not FDA-approved for any indication.
+Insurance doesn't cover AOD-9604 since it isn't FDA-approved for any indication.
 The full cost is out of pocket.
 Some HSA and FSA accounts may cover it with a letter of medical necessity from your provider, though this varies by plan administrator.

 A prescription from a licensed healthcare provider is required to obtain AOD-9604 from a compounding pharmacy.
 Telehealth platforms specializing in peptide therapy can evaluate you and prescribe it if appropriate.
 Research-grade AOD-9604 is available without a prescription but is labeled "not for human consumption" and carries quality and contamination risks.